you915/Smart-Contracts-with-Solidity/README.md

 Another tutorial is available at [EthereumDev.io](https://ethereumdev.io/)

 If you enjoy building games, here's an excellent tutorial called [CryptoZombies](https://cryptozombies.io/)

-## Submission

-Create a `README.md` that explains what testnet the contract is on, the motivation for the contract.

-Upload this to a Github repository that explains how the contract works, and provide the testnet address for others to be able to send to.

-___

 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.